 "Owning individual TIPS offers an investor the ability to place an inflationary hedge with a greater degree of customization," he says.

-Rick Kahler, president of Kahler Financial Group in Rapid City, S.D., says individual TIPS make sense for people building a bond ladder to fund a specific goal.
+Rick Kahler, president of Kahler Financial Group in Rapid City, South Dakota, says individual TIPS make sense for people building a bond ladder to fund a specific goal.

 However, he offers a couple of caveats to that advice.